Protein digestion: steps and enzymes

 • proteins that pass into the intestinal lumen from the bloodstream.

 This mixture is efficiently digested and absorbed in the duodenum, the first and the shortest part of the small intestine, with a daily loss through faeces equal to about 1.6 g of nitrogen, equivalent to 10 g of protein.
-Most of the lost nitrogen is used by the microflora in the colon for its growth, and thus it is found in the faeces as part of the bacterial mass.
+Most of the lost nitrogen is used by the gut microbiota in the colon for its growth, and thus it is found in the faeces as part of the bacterial mass.

 Digestive enzymes